MicrosoftDocs/win32/desktop-src/VML/web-workshop---how-to-use-vml-on-web-pages----using-predefined-shapes.md

 [Show Me](http://samples.msdn.microsoft.com/workshop/samples/vml/examples/PredefinedShape/RECT1.md)

 For more information about this element, see the [VML specification](http://WWW.w3.org/TR/NOTE-VML#-toc416858405) .
-(Note: The VML specification doesn't have a bookmark for the &lt;rect&gt; element.)
+(Note: The VML specification doesn't have a bookmark for the <rect&gt; element.)

 [![back to top](images/top.gif) Back to top](#top)

 ## roundrect

-You can use the &lt;roundrect&gt; element to draw a rectangle with rounded corners.
+You can use the <roundrect&gt; element to draw a rectangle with rounded corners.
 You can then customize the rounded rectangle by specifying different property attributes.

 For example, you can draw a rectangle that has rounded corners 30% of half the smaller dimension of the rectangle by specifying **arcsize**="0.3", fill it with yellow by specifying **fillcolor**="yellow", and give it a 2-point red outline by specifying **strokecolor**="red" **strokeweight**="2pt", as shown in the following VML representation: